 Please don’t let me tip over.

 A small group of us took to the water, heading through the Churchill River at the mouth of the Hudson Bay.
-We glided on the smooth and pristine water with not a whale in site.
+This beautiful river offers kayak hire on site if you don’t own one.
+However, if you have your own equipment and kayak trailer, you could travel down to see the whales yourself!
+What an amazing experience.
+At first, we glided on the smooth and pristine water with not a whale in site.

 Where were they hiding?

 Our guide told us that the belugas are attracted by singing.
 I’m not sure if she was pulling our leg, but we all began to quietly belt out our chosen tunes, which was a rather pathetic version of “Amazing Grace” for me.
 It’s hard to say if this was the reason, but as we headed further away from the dock we saw white humps in the distance.
 These little curves in the water could have easily been mistaken for the white cap of a wave.